dgadling/provisions/recipes/egg-nog.md

 # Ingredients

 - 6 eggs, separated
-- 1/2 C granulated sugar
+- ½ C granulated sugar
 - 1 tablespoon white sugar (for later)
 - 3 C whole milk
 - 1 C heavy cream
-- 1/2 alcohol (bourbon/dark rum/whiskey, a mix, whatever)
+- ½ C alcohol (bourbon/dark rum/whiskey, a mix, whatever)
 - Christmas spices
   - 1 tsp grated nutmeg (ideally freshly grated, but whatever works)
   - 1 tsp vanilla
   - 1 tsp cinnamon
-  - 1/2 tsp ginger
+  - ½ tsp ginger
-  - 1/8 tsp cloves
+  - ⅛ tsp cloves

 # Directions

 1. Separate the eggs
 2. Combine the yolks, sugar, milk, and cream in a pot
-3. Cook on medium heat, whisking very frequently, until it reaches 170 - 180F, then take off the heat.
+3. Cook on medium heat, whisking very frequently, until it reaches 170° - 180° F, then take off the heat.
 Use a candy thermometer if you have one!
 4. Add alcohol and spices, whisk really well
 5. Cool pot in a water bath if possible, whisking as you do
 6. Pour into a pitcher/jar/whatever and refrigerate to continue cooling